-Senior PetsPosted about 5 years ago by Holly
+Senior PetsPosted over 5 years ago by Holly

 November is Adopt A Senior Pet Month!
 It's a great time to 1. give our senior pets a loving pat on the head, 2. tell someone why older dogs are a desirable addition.

 Frequently, puppies are brought into young families for the express purpose of being the kids' pal and teaching them responsibility and compassion.
 Ten years later, the kids leave for college and the dog is left without a purpose.
 Dogs who find a new family at this stage can continue in their original role of companionship for many more years.
 Senior dogs are also left homeless when their owners die or become unable to care for them.

 The advantages of adopting a senior dog over a young animal are numerous.
 Seniors typically come with some basic manners already trained, are less destructive & disruptive, and need less exercise.
 Being set in their ways, they are less likely to develop unexpected aggression, separation anxiety, or phobias.
 Many prefer hanging out with their people to roaming or playing with other dogs, making them excellent companions.
 A healthy senior, however, is just as trainable as a young dog-- they can be better, in fact, at learning new tricks because they have "learned to learn".
 Behaviorally, older dogs are a bargain for a family.